 2 tsp sugar

 Set yeast according to directions.
 Scald milk.
 Stir in the sugar, salt, cold water and butter.
 Cool to lukewarm.
 Pour into a large bowl and add the eggs, and half the flour, mix until smooth and elastic.
 Add remaining flour gradually to make a smooth dough.
 Knead well, till light and smooth.
 Let rise till double in bulk, about 1 and 1/2 hours, in a warm place.
 Make into buns or doughnuts.

 We rolled some of them in a cinnamon-sugar mixture and glazed the rest.
 Here’s the glaze recipe we used, from HERE:

 1/2 cup whole milk

 Combine milk and vanilla in a medium saucepan and heat over low heat until warm.
 Sift confectioners’ sugar into milk mixture.
 Whisk slowly, until well combined.
 Remove the glaze from the heat and set over a bowl of warm water.
 Dip doughnuts into the glaze, 1 at a time, and set on a draining rack placed in a half sheet pan for 5 minutes before serving.

 We filled some of them with chocolate pudding and some with jam.
 Would have been easier if we had a piping bag, but we improvised.
 Poked a hole into the centre of the doughnut with a chopstick and then piped the filling in.
 We ended up with ~40 doughnuts.

-Oh boy, they are a diabetes-inducing delight.
+Oh boy, they are a sugar-rush delight.
 So delicious.
 They were a fair amount of work, but there were three of us so it wasn’t too bad.
 But the most important thing is that we got our doughnut fix sans Tim Hortons,

 and you can too.